 When informed that comp time is not recorded or compensated in the private sector, their first reaction is usually to make a quick trip to HR.
 Once there, they make the suggestion that their employer starts to provide compensatory time.
 Almost always disappointed when turned away and informed that comp time is almost never available in the private sector, the employee learns the new lay of the land.

-Examples: In a public sector university, during the office move to larger quarters, Mary, a salaried employee, worked 60 hours one week to make the move go smoothly.
-In return, the university gave her comp time in lieu of pay for the 20 extra hours she worked.
+For example, in a public sector university, during the office move to larger quarters, Mary, a salaried employee, worked 60 hours one week to make the move go smoothly.
+In return, the university gave her comp time in lieu of payment for the 20 extra hours she worked.
 Mary used the comp time to take several days off from work.

-During the last few weeks before the launch of a new private sector product, the entire development team worked long hours staying into the evening.
+In a second example, during the last few weeks before the launch of a new private-sector product, the entire development team worked long hours staying into the evening.
 As a result, their manager scheduled a celebratory lunch which was catered in to thank the employees.
 He also told the team members to take a day off some time in the next couple of weeks with advance notice given to the manager.

 Comp time is an expected benefit for many public sector employees and employees in a unionized workplace.
 Comp time must be avoided when you consider hourly employees who must be paid for every hour worked.
 Comp time is usually not provided to exempt employees who are expected to contribute a whole job worked no matter the number of hours the employee works in this pursuit.